Orange-OpenSource/ods-ios/docs/modules/about.md

 #### Optionnal items

-As most of applications propose the same additonnal features (Rate the app, More Apps, App News, ...), and in order to have consitency in about screens of all applications, additional items are proposed with the module.
+As most of applications propose the same additonnal features (Rate the app, App News, ...), and in order to have consitency in about screens of all applications, additional items are proposed with the module.

-1. Rate the app
+* Rate the app

 This item can be added in the list to redirect the user to the app page on the Apple Store to rate the application.

-2. Apps news
+* Apps news

-This item lists the application news.
-For each version of the application, a small text describes the new features available.
+This item enumerates the application versions with small text describing new features available.

-3. Application recirculation (More Apps)

-Coming soon

-4. Legal inofrmation
+* Legal inofrmation

-Coming soon
+This item is used to display legal infomration.
+Today, there is not recomandation on the presentation.

 #### Custom items